Loading

 Avoid a re-entry ban

-• don't maintain a valid visa while in Australia
+• maintain a valid visa while in Australia

 Make sure you know when your visa expires and what your visa conditions are.
-Check your visa expiry date and conditions in VEVO or your visa grant letter.
+Look in your visa grant letter or online to check your visa expiry date and conditions.

-If we cancel your visa we will tell you what exclusion period we have applied to you.
+If we cancel your visa, we will tell you in writing what exclusion period we have applied to you.

 For temporary visa applications

-We will not remove a re-entry ban, but you can ask us to set it aside if you apply for a new temporary visa.
+You can still apply for a temporary visa if you have been banned from re-entering Australia.
+We will not remove a re-entry ban, but you can ask us to set it aside (waive it).

 For permanent visa applications